zerotonin/yolo_tools/Detection_Pipeline_Flow.md

     - stimuli_attribute_3 = Column(String), user input cross checked with database
     - stimuli_attribute_4 = Column(String), user input cross checked with database
     - stimuli_attribute_5 = Column(String), user input cross checked with database

+- Fly Assignment to Arena
+    - check the number of available flies
+    - do sex by church divide (left female right male)
+    - try to reserve rows for one genotype
+    - allow to delete or correct flies by hand